zackchase/zackchase.github.io/index.md

 Welcome to my website.
-I am currently an Associate Professor of Machine Learning at Carnegie Mellon University (CMU).
+I am currently the Raj Reddy Associate Professor of Machine Learning at Carnegie Mellon University (CMU).
 I hold appointments in the Machine Learning Department in the School of Computer Science,